 Caroline Kite

-Caroline believes in a strong design process of hand sketching and model making to provide clarity throughout all stages of a project.
-Establishing close and collaborative working relationships with the project team, particularly clients and builders, is one of the most satisfying parts of a project for Caroline and leads to the best outcomes.
+Caroline believes in a strong design process, employing hand techniques of drawing and model making to provide clarity at each stage of the project and as a design tool that helps clients to feel embedded within the process of their project.
+Establishing positive working relationships with clients, builders, consultants and craftspeople is one of the most satisfying aspects of a project for Caroline, as true collaboration leads to the best built outcomes.

-Caroline is a strong advocate for architecture and contributor to the profession, and dedicates her time outside of practice to teaching at UNSW and USYD, and volunteering with the Australian Institute of Architects through Co-chairing the EmAGN Emerging Architects Committee (2020-2023) and the NSW AIA Chapter Council (2022-2023).
-Caroline has also been a juror for the NSW AIA Architecture Awards Program for Residential Houses (New), the EmAGN Project Award, Emerging Architect Prize jury and juror for the AIA Student Prizes.
-Prior to this, Caroline was a Board Member (2017-2022), mentor and volunteer from 2011 - 2021 with The Anganwadi Project, an Australian organisation that partners with Indian NGOs to provide architectural services in the design and build of preschools in informal settlements in India.
+Caroline is a strong advocate for architecture and contributor to the profession.
+She dedicates her time outside of practice to teaching within the local Sydney universities.
+Caroline has volunteered with the Australian Institute of Architects through the NSW AIA Chapter Council and co-chairing the Emerging Architects Committee and awards juror for several Institute awards programs.
+Caroline was a Board Member, mentor and volunteer with The Anganwadi Project, an Australian organisation that partners with Indian NGOs to send architectural volunteers to work with local communities on the design and build of small, considered and beautiful preschools.